skyward-digital/gatsby-starter-prismic/README.md

 prismic login
 ```

+### Installing

-Now you can install their starter template
+With that out of the way, we can begin by installing their starter template

 ```
 prismic theme https://github.com/prismicio/gatsby-getting-started-tutorial --ignore-conf